Can Large Language Models Transform Computational Social Science?: Introduction

 Importantly, some \llm{s} can also generate informative explanations for social science constructs.
-In the best case, leading models can achieve parity with quality of dataset references.
+Leading models can achieve parity with the quality of dataset references, and can even exceed them in terms of relevance, coherence, faithfulness, and fluency.
 Humans prefer model outputs 50\% of the time, suggesting that human-AI collaboration will extend beyond labeling tasks to the joint coding of new constructs, analyses, and summaries.